balancer/linear-pools/README.md

 The unit tests of the LinearPool should tests:

-1. If Pool accepts a main token that is not related to the wrapped token (should not accept, except when pool is ERC4626)
+1. If Pool accepts a main token that is not related to the wrapped token (should not accept, except when pool is ERC4626);
-2. If asset managers are set correctly (needed to wrap/unwrap tokens)
+2. If asset managers are set correctly (needed to wrap/unwrap tokens);
-3. If token rate is calculated correctly
+3. If token rate is calculated correctly;
-4. If malicious queries (that manipulates the token rate) are reverted
+4. If malicious queries (that manipulates the token rate) are reverted.

 ## LinearPoolFactory